 A new approach to Veterinary Medical education

 Philanthropic efforts directly help fund our mission to find new strategies and practices to improve veterinary medicine.
-Financial support also enables us to bring quality veterinary care to underserved rural areas through mobile clinics and community partnerships, increasing the program’s outreach and impact.
-With your gift, you are helping to support future veterinarians who solve real-world problems and raise the standard for veterinary medicine.
+Financial support also enables us 10 support our students through financial aid and wellness initiatives.

 "Our learner-forward curriculum will transform the student and faculty experience and advance the profession.
 From day-one, we will develop career-ready veterinarians who serve the people of Arizona and the world.”